The Route

 Western States ( 1,990 miles): Western Colorado, Utah, Nevada, + California

 Coast-to-coast, the northern route is approximately 4,844 miles.
 The southern route is about 5,008 miles.
+Going cross-country by bicycle is somewhat longer due to the requirement to avoid certain trails and wilderness areas.